DSB-117/brainblast-website/README.md

 # brainblast.tech

-Static marketing site for Brainblast.
+The official product website for brainblast.

 ## Local preview